-Beyond a Reasonable Doubt an be derived from the facts except that the claim or mination of every reasonable doubt. the level of certainty or degre someone of a crime. e of evidence needed for the State to convict
+Beyond a Reasonable Doubt

+- ▶ No other logical explanation can be derived from the facts except that the claim or assertion is true.
+Requires elimination of every reasonable doubt. - the level of certainty or degree of evidence needed for the State to convict someone of a crime.

-Standard of Proof - The BOE's Two
+Standards of Proof - The BOE's Two

-- Clear, Cogent, and Convincing - The totality of the evidence must leave you with the firm belief or conviction that the claim is correct. - Valuation cases The law $\underline{\text{presumes}}$ that an assessor's valuation is correct. - It is not enough for the taxpayer to provide evidence to show that another value is possible. - It is not enough for the evidence to suggest that the assessor $\underline{\text{could be}}$ wrong. - The taxpayer has to convince you that the assessor's value is wrong AND that the taxpayer's alternative value is right. - Usually, the same evidence does both at the same time. - Preponderance of the Evidence - The totality of the evidence suggests that the claim is more probably true than not true.
+Clear, Cogent, and Convincing

+- The totality of the evidence must leave you with the firm belief or conviction that the claim is correct. - Valuation cases The law presumes that an assessor's valuation is correct. - It is not enough for the taxpayer to provide evidence to show that another value is possible. - It is not enough for the evidence to suggest that the assessor could be wrong. - The taxpayer has to convince you that the assessor's value is wrong AND that the taxpayer's alternative value is right. - Usually, the same evidence does both at the same time.

+Preponderance of the Evidence

+• The totality of the evidence suggests that the claim is more probably true than not true.